 - Wide Tires: Another great option is to use wide tires.
 The larger surface area increases traction.

-In winter it is also a good idea to reduce the air pressure of your tires.
-This allows more tire to be in contact with the road and greater traction.
-The deeper the snow the less pressure you want in your tires, but make sure to stay within the tires recommended pressure range.
+In winter it is also a good idea to reduce your tires' air pressure.
+Unlike pumping bike tires to the proper PSI in warmer seasons, deflating slightly in winter allows more tire to be in contact with the road and greater traction.
+The deeper the snow, the less pressure you want in your tires, but make sure to stay within the tires recommended pressure range.
 This is located on the sidewall of the tire.